Understanding Parkinson’s Disease: Symptoms, Progression, and Treatment Options

 When delving into the non-motor symptoms of Parkinson’s disease, it is essential to take into account the cognitive and emotional changes that may arise.

-These changes can present themselves as problems with memory, trouble with finding solutions to problems, or even feelings of depression and anxiety.
+These changes can present themselves as problems with memory, trouble with finding solutions to problems, or even feelings of and anxiety.

 It is vital to comprehend these aspects to effectively manage the advancement of Parkinson’s and improve one’s overall quality of life.